xenon-middleware/xenon-tutorial/readthedocs/tutorial.rst

 knowledge anyway, such security precautions are not needed for this tutorial, so we'll just continue to use the ``--password PASSWORD`` syntax.

-You can also transfer data from and to other types of file servers (such as ``Webdav`` and ``S3``) in a similar fashion.
-We are working to add support for missing types such as GridFTP and iRODs.
+You can also transfer data from and to other types of file servers (such as ``WebDAV`` and ``S3``) in a similar fashion.
+We are working to add support for other types such as GridFTP and iRODS.
 We will come back to transferring files in the sections below.

 |
 |